davidwashere/adventofcode/README.md

 # blah

+## TODO
+- modify triggerer to start/end at certain hours of the day

 ## AoC Discord Bot Ideas
 - TODO: purge state branch history
 - calc time from puzzle launch to first star